IrinaStelea/loa-birdwatching-app/README.md

     -   add new bird sightings
     -   optional: add a comment to a new sighting
     -   optional: upload one or more images for a new sighting (with client and server-side image validation)
-    -   delete their own pins
+    -   delete their own pins (including deletion of images associated with the pin on AWS S3)

 -   Users can
     -   authenticate/login (with client and server-side validation)